AdrianBZG/llama-multimodal-vqa/README.md

 ## Usage

-To fine-tune the LLaMA 3 model on your own multimodal dataset, you need to prepare the dataset and then run the training script.
+To fine-tune the Llama 3 model on your own multimodal dataset, you need to prepare the dataset and then run the training script.

 ### Prepare Dataset